 Overview

-To connect Dataloop with your AWS environment, several integration methods are available, each offering a different balance of security, control, and ease of setup.
+To connect DDOE with your AWS environment, several integration methods are available, each offering a different balance of security, control, and ease of setup.
 The three most common types are Cross-Account, STS (Security Token Service), and Access Key integrations.
 Choosing the right method depends on your use case, security requirements, and operational preferences.
 Below is a breakdown of each integration type to help guide your implementation.

 Who can create?